 At GUESS, we are proud of our heritage.
 We have a long history of denim behind us that makes us true experts in the market when it comes to raw material, fit and style.
 We started back in the early 80s with the clear mission to revolutionize the world of denim.
 To this day, denim remains at the root of our brand and the starting point of every collection.

 With expertise comes innovation.
 Every season we introduce new technologies in order to offer the best denim on the market.
 But the biggest innovation and one that I’m personally most proud of is the progress that Guess is making in the sustainability area.
 Sustainability, to us, is the catalyst for creativity, helping us to rethink the way we design our products with incredible technical fabrications and fits.
-This topic must be number one for our generation and it is our mission to offer highquality products designed with the environment and our communities in mind.
+This topic must be number one for our generation and it is our mission to offer high-quality products designed with the environment and our communities in mind.

-Anit van Eynde, Vice President Brand Marketing Levi Strauss & Co.
+Anit van Eynde, Vice President Brand Marketing, Levi Strauss & Co.
 Europe

-At LS&Co. we bring our values to life through a profits through principles approach to operating our business.
+At LS&Co., we bring our values to life through a ‘profits through principles’ approach to operating our business.
 This means never choosing easy over right and working ethically at all times.
 It is something we do in our business, by ensuring the people who make our clothes are treated fairly, sourcing materials responsibly and investing in innovative ways to make products more sustainably.
 And it’s something we do beyond our business, by reinvesting in our communities and giving our people the ability to make an impact in their communities.

 This year, we will be launching our most sustainable collection yet, featuring our homegrown ‘WELLTHREAD’ technology which uses cottonized hemp to significantly reduce the quantity of water used in the dyeing process, while we continue with our longstanding commitment to supporting LGBTQIA+ communities through a network of global and regional charity partners, enabled by the time and hard work of Levi’s employees.